 Biliopancreatic Diversion and Biliopancreatic Diversion With Duodenal Switch

 A biliopancreatic diversion changes the normal process of digestion by making the stomach smaller.
 It allows food to bypass part of the small intestine so that you absorb fewer calories.
-Because of the risks, this surgery is only done in people who are severely obese and who haven't been able to lose weight any other way.
-Severe obesity means that you have a BMI (body mass index) of 50 or higher.
+Because of the risks, this surgery is for people who are more than severely obese and who haven't been able to lose weight any other way.
+Super obesity means that you have a BMI (body mass index) of 50 or higher.

 After surgery, you will feel full more quickly than when your stomach was its original size.
 This reduces the amount of food you will want to eat.
 Bypassing part of the intestine also means that you will absorb fewer calories.
 This leads to weight loss.
 But your best chance of keeping weight off after surgery is by adopting healthy habits, such as healthy eating and regular physical activity.

 There are two biliopancreatic diversion surgeries: a biliopancreatic diversion and a biliopancreatic diversion with duodenal switch.
 Most surgeons will not perform duodenal switch surgery unless you are super obese (BMI of 50 or higher) and your weight is causing serious health problems.